gradio-app/gradio/guides/05_chatbots/05_chatbot-specific-events.md

 ## The Edit Event

-Same idea with the edit listener! with `gr.Chatbot(editable=True)`, you can capture user edits as such:
+Same idea with the edit listener! with `gr.Chatbot(editable=True)`, you can capture user edits.
+The `gr.EditData` object tells us the index of the message edited and the new text of the mssage.
+Below, we use this object to edit the history, and delete any subsequent messages.

 ```python
 def handle_edit(history, edit_data: gr.EditData):